madzera/happytree/README.md

 The HappyTree API has three main purposes:

 <ol>
-<li>Handle Java Model Objects as it is nodes within trees, in order
+<li>Handle <b>Java Model Objects</b> as it is nodes within trees, in
- to perform operations such as copying, cutting, removing, creating, persisting or updating;</li>
+ order to perform operations such as copying, cutting, removing, creating, persisting or updating;</li>
 <li>Transform linear data structures of <b>Java Model Objects</b> into
  trees;</li>
  <li>Create and manage multiple trees of these objects.</li>